mrmargolis/robot-vim/README.md

     rake install

 ## Dependencies
-RobotVim is developed with Ruby 1.9.2 and bundler
+RobotVim is developed with Ruby 1.9.2 and bundler.
+It has not been tested with older versions of Ruby.

 ## Example Usage